zonemaster/zonemaster/README.md

 Ubuntu 14.04     | 5.5   |   9.3
 Ubuntu 16.04     | 5.7   |   9.5

+Zonemaster Backend has been tested with the combination of OS and database engine version listed in the table above.
+Other versions of the database engines might work.
+PostgreSQL version 9.2 or earlier will _NOT_ work.

 ### Supported Perl versions

 Operating System | Perl